-The EUA flow chart highlights the contrast between life inside the very hospitable uterine (where contentment prevails), with the much more complex world outside the uterus-where there is so much to know and to learn, where food and comfort must be earned, where others are important and sharing is unavoidable, and where an uncertain future permanently looms over every mortal being.
-The EUA flow chart also illustrate show our five inborn hungers prevail outside the uterus; and in response to which, we as humans do all that we do every day to adapt to extra-uterine existence.
+The EUA flow chart highlights the contrast between life inside the very hospitable uterus (where contentment prevails), with the much more complex world outside the uterus-where there is so much to know and learn, where food and comfort must be earned, where others are very important and sharing is unavoidable, and where an uncertain future permanently looms over every mortal being.
+Theca flow chart also illustrate show our five inborn hungers prevail outside the uterus; and in response to which, we as humans do all that we do every day to adapt to extra-uterineexistence.